samsquire/multiplexing/README.md

 We need to mark events as processed when finished.
 We skip enqueuing events to local read buffers that are finished.
 This gives us error handling.

+# load balancing and work stealing

+By merit of everyone dequeuing at the same time and everyone writing at the same time, we can implement work stealing in the scheduler.

+As a process is dequeuing items in the READ stage it can create a local buffer of the queues of each thread.

+If the local thread has no work, it can change the owner of half of the work in that thread's queue.

+Load balancing.

+We can use the modulo operator to decide if some work is for a thread.

+How to stop threads fighting over work stealing?
+We can introduce a phase that only one thread can enter called WORK_STEAL.
+This is a compare and swap on the event ringbuffer.

+Every other thread that fails to set it, doesn't matter.

+All threads shall block waiting until the work stealing is complete.

 # Sort stopping